 Confluence’s strengths are its integration with Jira Service Management and dedicated mobile solutions.
 While it has a rich choice of customizable templates, file versioning, permissions control, it is criticized for insufficient search system and a steep learning curve.

 Notion is a comprehensive tool to create workspaces for various teams, including an external knowledge base.
 It has capabilities of project and document management, with Gantt charts and Kanban boards.
 Notion boasts its ability to motivate contributors to create content, with flexible databases and drag-and-drop editing.
 It puts itself over Confluence and Jira, which it calls separate apps for separate tasks.
 Combining many tools into one, it creates a vast workspace that, however, takes time and effort to master.

 The Customer Experience Report from NICE, which was mentioned above, states that while 53% of businesses believe keep customers very satisfied with their self-service offerings, only 15% of consumers agree there is enough.
 Providing your customers with a powerful self-service tool, you set yourself a head above competition.
-Show your customers you value their time and start creating your external knowledge base today – and with Nimbus Platform this task becomes not only surmountable, but motivating and exciting!
+Show your customers you value their time and start creating your external knowledge base today – and with FuseBase (Formerly Nimbus) this task becomes not only surmountable, but motivating and exciting!

 Visit our Twitter page for more articles and updates.

 Parties other than FuseBase (Formerly Nimbus) may provide products, services, recommendations, or views on the FuseBase (Formerly Nimbus) site (“Third Party Materials”).
 FuseBase (Formerly Nimbus) is not responsible for examining or evaluating such Third Party Materials, and does not provide any warranties relating to the Third Party Materials.
 Links to such Third Party Materials are for your convenience and do not constitute an endorsement of such Third Party Materials.